 CHARTWELL Income Fund

 The Chartwell Income Fund (BERIX) is managed utilizing Chartwell Investment Partners’ value-oriented security selection process.
 While the majority of Chartwell Income Fund’s (BERIX) portfolio is invested in bonds, it may invest up to 30% of its assets in dividend-paying common stocks.
-We believe the BERIX’s balanced, income-oriented approach may afford a greater level of price stability than an all equity portfolio.
+We believe the BERIX’s balanced, income-oriented approach may afford competitive returns.

 Video: Overview & Asset Allocation Overview

 Chartwell Income Fund’s objective is to provide investors with current income while seeking to preserve capital.

 AS OF MARCH 31, 2020